 - Exempted non-skilled agencies from the requirement to be accredited as of July 1, 2014.

 HCAF is the most up-to-date source for all regulatory changes.
 Knowledgeable staff is willing and able to answer all your regulatory questions.
 In addition, HCAF has created strong ties with AHCA over the years and can offer you immediate support and guidance during a difficult state survey.
-Providers who have either been in disagreement with survey findings or unfamiliar with the regulatory requirements have turned to HCAF for this kind of support.
-HCAF has advocated on behalf of these members on numerous occasions and obtained favorable outcomes, which in turn spared these providers from thousands of dollars in fines.
+Providers who have either been in disagreement with survey findings or are unfamiliar with the regulatory requirements have turned to HCAF for this kind of support.
+HCAF's efforts have spared these providers thousands of dollars in fines.